CriGoT/docs/articles/appliance/infrastructure/network.md

 * **Management Dashboard**: the Management Dashboard is the web interface that acts as an application for the configuration and application tenants on the PSaaS Appliance;
 * **Root Tenant Authority**: the tenant on the PSaaS Appliance that controls PSaaS Appliance settings, configuration, and local Dashboard Admin users;
 * **webtask**: webtask DNS is used for web extensions and to use Webtasks externally;
 * **App Tenant**: the tenant on the PSaaS Appliance created for your apps.
 It manages settings for your apps, user profiles, rules, and so on.
-This is the tenant you will interact with primarily through the Management Dashboard and the API.
+This is the tenant you will interact with primarily through the Management Dashboard and the API;
+* **Cname hostname**: optional, this is only required if you are using [Custom Domains](/appliance/custom-domains) and it is used to refer all custom domains to you environment;
+* **Edge domains**: optional, this is only required if you are using [Custom Domains](/appliance/custom-domains) and it is used to access individual custom domains for each tenant,

 Each additional DNS zone requires an additional certificate.
 Please refer to the [DNS page](/appliance/infrastructure/dns) for specific requirements.